-Table 5-C: Challenging Behaviour Incident Reporting Terminology - Incident Impact
+Table 5-D: Challenging Behaviour Incident Reporting Terminology - Site Impact

-Impact Description Impact Provider staff (with Where the Provider staff was physically or psychologically injury) injured Impact Provider other (with injury) Where an 'other' person/organisation was physically or psychologically injured (note: this could include another Participant, a Security Guard, a member of public or family member of a Participant).
+Impact Description Impact Provider staff Where the Provider staff was physically or psychologically (with injury) injured Where an 'other' person/organisation was physically or Impact Provider other psychologically injured (note: this could include another (with injury) Participant, a Security Guard, a member of public or family member of a Participant).
 Breach of existing service channel restrictions applied under an MSP and the Participant displays aggressive or counter- productive behaviour and a refusal to leave when reminded of the MSP.
 Non-compliance with restriction Note: Selecting this category as an Impact will increase the severity level of the Incident.
-If the Participant leaves immediately when reminded of the MSP - then you may not need to select this category as an Impact.
-Instead, you could add a note to the MSP.
-Site Closure Where the incident warranted a Temporary Site Closure None of the above Other impacts not specified above lacksquare Providers must record an Incident Report in the incident report screen in the Department's IT Systems where a Participant exhibits challenging behaviour.
+If the Participant leaves immediately when reminded of the MSP and does not display challenging behaviours during the interaction - an incident record is not required.
+Site Closure Where the incident warranted a Temporary Site Closure

+Providers must record an Incident Report in the incident report screen in the Department's IT Systems where a Participant exhibits challenging behaviour.
 Incidents should be recorded on the day the incident occurred or as soon as possible and within 24 hours.